 Quick and Easy Potato and Gram Flour Balls

-I make these potato and gram flour balls often because they're quick, easy, and don't require any fancy ingredients.
+I make these potato and gram flour balls often.
+They're quick, easy, and don't require any fancy ingredients.
 Moreover, they're delicious, super crunchy, and nutrient-dense.
 They're a favorite finger food for kids and adults alike.

 |Prep time||Cook time||Ready in||Yields|

 - 2 medium potatoes, boiled, peeled, and mashed

 - 1/2 cup gram flour

 - 3 tablespoons cornflour

 - 2 tablespoons spring onion greens (optional), finely chopped

 - 1 teaspoon cumin seeds, crushed (use mortar and pestle)